Next to the performance data in the dashboards, Adhese forecasts the delivery of a running booking.

 The red curve represents the total daily volume of online traffic for the booked position.
 The height of each single bar shows the total number of delivered impressions.
 Each part of a single bar represents the daily volume each individual booking has reached (as a percentage or by absolute impressions).
 The selected booking is coloured orange.

 - Forecasted, future data

 The expected volume of daily traffic for the position is shown to the right of the red curve.
 Each part of a single bar displays the daily volume each individual booking is expected to reach.
 The selected booking is coloured orange.
 The range of the expected volume (or the position average) is coloured red.
-The median is marked by a dark red line.
+A dark red line marks the median.
 The height of each single bar represents the daily volume of booked impressions for that position.
 The position is overbooked if the height of a single bar exceeds the dark red line: the number of booked impressions is greater than the number of forecasted impressions.

 If you click More in the upper right corner of the Planned daily traffic graph (see the previous paragraph), the competing bookings are shown in the Competing bookings table.
 The selected booking shares inventory with other bookings that are booked at the very same position, hence the name competing bookings.
 The bookings are sorted from highest to lowest priority.

 At the right part of the Competing bookings table are two columns with impression figures that provides more information about the shared volume of inventory for the period the selected booking runs.

 The first column equals the number of impressions each competing booking is expected to deliver during the period the selected booking runs.
 The second column displays the cumulative number of impressions.